sigmacomputing/sigmaquickstarts/site/sigmaguides/src/internal_new_quickstarts/internal_new_quickstarts.md

 <img src="assets/VSCodetoApps.gif">

-Now you can access VSCode from the Mac application view.
+Now you can access VSCode from the Mac "Applications" list.

-We don't need to open it just yet.
+**We don't need to open it just yet.**

 ![Footer](assets/sigma_footer.png)
 <!-- END OF NEXT SECTION-->